thomaslenaour/ytrack/subjects/distance-calculator/README.md

 The returned result will be a float with the distance in `kilometers`

-⚠ The result must be rounded off to two decimal places.
+⚠ The result must be rounded off to one decimal place.

 Example :